 Goat Powered Invasive Removal

-University Facilities and Clemson researchers have joined forces to remove invasive species surrounding the banks of Hunnicutt Creek, using an unconventional, but proven method.
-A herd of goats have been brought in for a period of time to graze on the invasive plants, which make up the majority of the forest along the creek and choke out native species (view before pictures).
+University Facilities and Clemson researchers joined forces to remove invasive species surrounding the banks of Hunnicutt Creek, using an unconventional, but proven method.
+A herd of goats was brought in for a specified period of time to graze on the invasive plants, which make up the majority of the forest along the creek and choke out native species.